pinobatch/240p-test-mini/nes/README.md

 240p Test Suite
 ===============

+Most video game consoles prior to 1999 output a 240-line progressive (240p) video signal.
+Though it has nonstandard timing compared to broadcast TV, most TVs from the 1980s can display it.
+However, many flat-panel TVs from 2007 and later have trouble with 240p video.
-The [240p Test Suite] is a homebrew software suite for video game consoles developed to help in the evaluation of upscalers, upscan converters and line doublers.

-It has tests designed with the processing of 240p signals in mind, although when possible it includes other video modes and specific tests for them.
-These have been tested with video processors on real hardware and a variety of displays, including CRTs and Arcade monitors via RGB.
+The [240p Test Suite] is a homebrew application for video game consoles that helps evaluate compatibility of upscalers and other video processors, either stand-alone or built into a TV, with retro consoles' video.
+It also provides tools for calibrating black and white levels, colors, and picture size for accurate reproduction across displays.
+These have been tested with video processors on real hardware and a variety of displays, including CRTs and arcade monitors via RGB.

-As a secondary target, the suite aims to provide tools for calibrating colors, black and white levels for specific console outputs and setups.

-MDFourier is tool to compare audio signatures and generate graphs that show how they differ.
+MDFourier is a tool to compare audio signatures and generate graphs that show how they differ.
 A tone generator produces a signal for recording from the console, and the analysis program compares the frequencies to a reference recording and displays the results.